bigtestjs/react/README.md

 })
 ```

-## Resuability
+## Reusability

 For the most optimal experience when testing your application, any
 required application logic that does not live in a component's
-lifecycle hooks should be made reusable.
+life-cycle hooks should be made reusable.
 Either by providing the
 necessary `setup` and `teardown` options, or by moving the logic into
-component lifecycle hooks.
+component life-cycle hooks.

 In addition to this, it will probably make sense to make use of
 `setupAppForTesting` inside of your own test helper where any other